SuzanneHuldt/battle-ships/README.md

 As such this implementation focuses specifically on single responsibility, encapsulation and manipulating control flow with commands, rather than queries.
 In addition, I am aiming for code that allows for short tests.

-As an exercise in discipline, all javascript code is test-driven (*no* spiking) and tested with Jasmine.
+As an exercise in discipline, all javascript code is test-driven and tested with Jasmine.

 ## Part 1 - user stories